What if my Social Insurance Number (SIN) starts with 9?

 If you are a refugee claimant, foreign worker or foreign student, you get a SIN that starts with the number 9.
 These cards have an expiry date on them.
 They are not valid after that date.

 To work in Canada you need a SIN.
-When you start a job, you will need to show your employer your SIN.
+When you start a job, you will need to give your employer your SIN.
 Your SIN must be valid.
 That means, it cannot be expired.
 If your SIN has expired, you will have to renew it.

 If your SIN starts with 9, your employer will also ask to see your work permit.
 If you are a foreign student, you do not need a work permit to work at an on-campus job.